On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Numerical Results

-As shown in Figure \ref{fig:syn:mode0}, vanilla and annealed Langevin dynamics cannot find mode 1 or 2 within $10^6$ iterations if the sample is initialized in mode 0, while chained Langevin dynamics can find the other two modes in 1000 steps and correctly recover their frequencies as gradually increasing the number of iterations.
-In Appendix \ref{app:exp:synthetic} we present additional experiments on samples initialized in mode 1 or 2, which also verify the mode-seeking tendencies of vanilla and annealed Langevin dynamics.
+In the synthetic experiments, we give the samplers access to the true score function calculated from the target distribution.
+As shown in Figure \ref{fig:syn:mode0}, vanilla Langevin dynamics (VLD) cannot find mode 1 or 2 within $10^6$ iterations if the sample is initialized in mode 0, while chained vanilla Langevin dynamics (Chained-VLD) with patch size $Q=10$ can find the other two modes in 1000 steps and correctly recover their frequencies as gradually increasing the number of iterations.
+When the sample is initialized in mode 1, as shown in Figure \ref{fig:syn:mode1} in Appendix \ref{app:exp:synthetic}, VLD is also likely to be trapped by the high-variance mode 0 and cannot find mode 2, while Chained-VLD is capable of finding all modes.
+Additional experiments on samples initialized in mode 2 are presented in Appendix \ref{app:exp:synthetic}, which also verify the convergence hardness of vanilla Langevin dynamics.
+We also investigated the effect of different choices of patch size $Q$ on the performance of Chained-LD.
+As shown in Figures \ref{fig:syn:mode0_patch}, \ref{fig:syn:mode1_patch}, and \ref{fig:syn:mode2_patch} in Appendix \ref{app:exp:synthetic}, the convergence of Chained-LD are insensitive to moderate values of constant $Q \in \{1,4,10\}$; for large $Q = 20$, it takes more steps to find the other modes; while for overly large $Q=50$, Chained-LD has convergence hardness similar to LD.

-\textbf{Image datasets:} We construct the distribution as a mixture of two modes by using the original images from MNIST/Fashion-MNIST training dataset (black background and white digits/objects) as the first mode and constructing the second mode by i.i.d. randomly flipping an image (white background and black digits/objects) with probability 0.5.
-Regarding the neural network architecture of the score function estimator, for vanilla and annealed Langevin dynamics we use U-Net \citep{ronneberger2015u} following from \citet{song2019generative}.
-For chained Langevin dynamics, we proposed to use Recurrent Neural Network (RNN) architectures.
-We note that for a sequence of inputs, the output of RNN from the previous step is fed as input to the current step.
-Therefore, in the scenario of chained Langevin dynamics, the hidden state of RNN contains information about the previous patches and allows the network to estimate the conditional score function $\nabla_{\lgv^{(q)}} \log \P(\lgv^{(q)} \mid \lgv^{(1)}, \cdots \lgv^{(q-1)})$.
-More implementation details are deferred to Appendix \ref{app:exp:image}.
+\textbf{Applications of Chained-LD in generative modeling:} We also test the application of Chained-LD as a sampling methodology in generative modeling.
+We consider a mixture distribution of two modes by using the original images from MNIST/Fashion-MNIST training dataset (black background and white digits/objects) as the first mode and constructing the second mode by i.i.d. randomly flipping an image (white background and black digits/objects) with probability 0.5.
+Following from \citep{song2019generative}, we train an estimator to approximate the score function from training samples, and apply Chained-LD using the estimated score function.
+More implementation details are deferred to Appendix \ref{app:score_estimator}.

-The numerical results on image datasets are shown in Figures \ref{fig:mnist:orig} and \ref{fig:fashion:orig}.
-Vanilla Langevin dynamics fails to generate reasonable samples, as also observed in \citet{song2019generative}.
-When the sample is initialized as original images from the datasets, annealed Langevin dynamics tends to generate samples from the same mode, while chained Langevin dynamics can generate samples from both modes.
-Additional experiments are deferred to Appendix \ref{app:exp:image}.